GULibrarySandbox/intro-data-wrangle/content/4-lesson.md

 - To remove the whitespace, choose `Edit cells > Common transforms > Trim leading and trailing whitespace`.
 - There should now be five choices in your text facet.

-### Using clustering to detect possible typing errors
+### Using Clustering to detect possible typing errors

 Another very useful feature of OpenRefine is Clustering.
 In OpenRefine, clustering means 'finding groups of different values that might be alternative representations of the same thing'.
 For example, the text strings 'New York', 'new york'  or 'New Yrok' very likely refer to the same concept.